 - the party has defaulted in carrying out an obligation and in the circumstances it is just and equitable to vary the order;

-- there are circumstances of an exceptional nature relating to the welfare of the child and the applicant A document that sets out what a person wants to happen to their money and other property after they die. suffer hardship if the order is:
+- there are circumstances of an exceptional nature relating to the welfare of the child and the applicant will suffer hardship if the order is:

 - not varied (s 79A(1)); or

-8 Conveyances made under any maintenance agreement, deeds/orders made under Part VIII are not liable to A state tax on the transfer of ownership of property such as land, or on leases. in Australia (s 90).
+8. Conveyances made under any maintenance agreement, deeds/orders made under Part VIII are not liable to stamp duty in Australia (s 90).

-9 Rights of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. must be commenced not later than one month after the day when the order is made.
-Further time may be granted at the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. of the judge.
+9. Rights of appeal must be commenced not later than one month after the day when the order is made.
+Further time may be granted at the discretion of the judge.
 Legal advice should always be obtained prior to agreeing to any consent order or agreement.

-10 When the house is in the name of one party only, the other party may be able to have a (1) A warning or notice – for example, to a buyer to thoroughly check a product before buying it (see caveat emptor).
-(2) A notice filed with Land Victoria warning anyone who searches the land title that someone claims ownership or some other right in the land. placed on the title to protect their interest in the house.
+10. When the house is in the name of one party only, the other party may be able to have a caveat placed on the title to protect their interest in the house.
 A caveat is a legal document giving notice to potential purchasers or mortgagees of the other party’s interests.